Here you can find out more about my images, and how to purchase or otherwise use them.

 Capitalism, among its other impacts (including making photography available to the masses in the first place), has in the end largely destroyed the photograph.

 In its relentlessness it has broadly deskilled the craft, making the photograph something harder to appreciate.
 Autofocus, camera modes, in-camera processing, post-production effects, play-with-me sliders, presets, and other widgets to various degrees do it for us, at its worst simply offering variations of machine work from which to select and call our own.
-That remarkable moon-break no longer suggests an understanding of light and exposure, dedication to capturing the natural world, nor even a photographer having to look up.

-By enabling photographic digital art (which includes clearly unreal images, but apparently real ones too), capitalism has also transformed the photograph from something essentially authentic (or obviously not so) to something overall disinterested in authenticity.
-The moon-break image, however artfully presented, has been rendered possibly imaginary, a drawing, a moon on a page with clouds around it.
+By enabling photographic digital art and generative imaging (which includes clearly-unreal images, but apparently-real ones too), capitalism has transformed the photograph from something essentially authentic (or obviously not so) to something overall disinterested in authenticity.

 Purchasing my images